percona/percona-xtradb-cluster/doc/source/wsrep-files-index.rst

 * :file:`GRA_*.log`
    These files contain binlog events in ROW format representing the failed transaction.
 That means that the slave thread was not able to apply one of the transactions.
-For each of those file, a corresponding warning or error message is present in the mysql error log file.
-Those error can also be false positives like a bad ``DDL`` statement (dropping  a table that doesn't exists for example) and therefore nothing to worry about.
-However it's always recommended to check these log to understand what's is happening.
+For each of those files, a corresponding warning or error message is present in the mysql error log file.
+Those errors can also be false positives like a bad ``DDL`` statement (dropping  a table that doesn't exists for example) and, therefore, nothing to worry about.
+However it's always recommended to check these logs.

-   To be able to analyze these files binlog header needs to be added to the log file.
-To create the ``GRA_HEADER`` file you need an instance running with :variable:`binlog_checksum` set to ``NONE`` and extract first 120 bytes from the binlog file:
+   To be able to analyze these files the binlog header needs to be added to the log file.
+To create the ``GRA_HEADER`` file you need an instance running with :variable:`binlog_checksum` set to ``NONE`` and to extract the first 120 bytes from the binlog file:

    .. code-block:: bash